Hackathon-for-Good/Data-Documentation/docs/h4gTH-open-source-data-diode.md

-!> You can get access the datasets on November 15th.
+!> You can get access to the datasets on November 15th.